-The Glenshire/Devonshire Residents Association Board of Directors proudly presents the 2020 Association budget and reserve study to the membership.
+The Glenshire/Devonshire Residents Association Board of Directors proudly presents the 2021 Association budget and reserve study to the membership.
 This budget is designed to provide for current needs in both the operating and capital area, as well as provide for future amenity repair and replacement.

-The Association and management have created fiscal stability while continuing to maintain, upgrade and increase the components of our Association.
+The Association management has created fiscal stability while continuing to maintain, upgrade and increase the components of our Association.
 This is accomplished by being fiscally responsible.
-As of November 2019, the delinquency rate for annual dues and special assessments over 90 days in 2019 was 4.0%.
-The 2020 budget continues to address our ability to: 1) provide for reserve replacement, and 2) plan for the future.
+As of October 2020, the delinquency rate for annual dues and special assessments over 90 days in 2020 was 4.0%.
+The 2021 budget continues to address our ability to: 1) provide for reserve replacement, and 2) plan for the future.